MAJOR BREAKTHROUGH IN MANAGING CAT ALLERGENS

 Purina Pro Plan LiveClear Allergen Reducing Cat Food

-The revolutionary cat food shown to reduce the allergens in cat hair and dander by an average of 47 percent starting in the third week of daily feeding.
+The revolutionary cat food shown to reduce the major allergen in cat hair and dander by an average of 47% starting in the third week of daily feeding.